wso2/docs-choreo-dev/en/pe-docs/docs/devops/cd-pipelines/deploying-application-using-choreo-cd-pipeline.md

 4. Click the **Promote** button on the required environment card from which the promotion is initiated.

 !!!
 Note -
-    You may see **Request To Promote** instead of **Promote** if the workflow approvals are enabled for Environment Promotion and the environment is a critical environment.
-Please refer [Submit and Manage Workflow Approval Requests](./submit-and-manage-workflow-approval-requests.md) for more information.
+    You may see **Request To Promote** instead of **Promote** if the workflow approvals are enabled and the target environment is a critical environment.
+See [Submit and Manage Workflow Approval Requests](./submit-and-manage-workflow-approval-requests.md) for more information.

 5. In the **Configuration Types** pane, you can either provide new values for the configurations or use the **Development configuration**.